ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[O8]**
 Centralized BPI Storage MAY be partially persistent.

-[[O8]](#o8) Testability: An example of centralized BPI Stroage that can be made partially consistent by restricing writes to a row in a table to one time is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive test suite, the requirement is testable.
+[[O8]](#o8) Testability: An example of centralized BPI Storage that can be made partially consistent by restricting writes to a row in a table to one time is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive test suite, the requirement is testable.

 #### **[CR34]>[O8]**
 Partially Persistent BPI Storage  MUST be append-only.